Scholar Features, SLI News

 ROOTED

-A “Cuban Salvadoran American,” Noel has been to Cuba several times to see his maternal grandfather, a “self-built” carpenter who’s old enough to remember the country before Castro’s revolution and who fed his own love of history as a library patron.
-Noel’s mom studied to be a nurse but didn’t finish her degree before coming to the U.S. for economic reasons.
+A “Cuban Salvadoran American,” Miguel has been to Cuba several times to see his maternal grandfather, a “self-built” carpenter who’s old enough to remember the country before Castro’s revolution and who fed his own love of history as a library patron.
+Miguel’s mom studied to be a nurse but didn’t finish her degree before coming to the U.S. for economic reasons.
 She is currently an electric pallet jack operator in a poultry plant.

-Noel hopes someday to also visit the Salvadoran town where his father, currently a chef at an Italian restaurant, lived until coming to the U.S. at age 14.
+Miguel hopes someday to also visit the Salvadoran town where his father, currently a chef at an Italian restaurant, lived until coming to the U.S. at age 14.
 Noel says that he tells of a volcano-heated river in his Salvadoran hometown that is hot enough to cook corn.

 “He is a bright young man with a keen sense of world politics and history,” said SLI program director and James Madison University professor Carlos Alemán.
-“Noel is acutely aware of how the history of Cuban immigration in the U.S. is markedly different than that of other Latin American groups, and how too many people in the U.S. have very little understanding of that different history.”
+“Miguel is acutely aware of how the history of Cuban immigration in the U.S. is markedly different than that of other Latin American groups, and how too many people in the U.S. have very little understanding of that different history.”

 SLI

-SLI has also equipped Noel for higher education.
+SLI has also equipped Miguel for higher education.
 Alemán, he said, “has done a great job of telling us how to prepare for our first year college” and connecting students to university resources.
 “He gives us advice from a professor’s point of view, which I really appreciate.”